zettaMarge/cart-253/assignments/3_ModJam/patchNotes.md

 - Gave non-lethal wasp allergy to Frog;
 - Frog cannot eat flies while dealing with an allergic reaction;

+## New Event
+- Introducing a new event: the Wasp King's reign;
+- The Wasp King will appear every few seconds to try and sting Frog;
+- The sting induces a strong allergic reation that leaves Frog much hungrier;
+- The more Frog eats flies, the angrier the Wasp King gets;

 ## Bug Improvements
 - Added new possible flight pattern to bug A.I.;
 - Randomized bugs' speed value;